menandmice/micetro_docs/guides/user-manual/dhcp_superscopes.rst

 **To delete a superscope**:

 1. On the **Superscopes** tab, select the superscope you want to delete.
-2. On either the :guilabel:`Action` or row :guilabel:`...` menu, select :guilabel:`Delete superscope`.
+2. On either the :guilabel:`Action` or Row :guilabel:`...` menu, select :guilabel:`Delete superscope`.
 This will delete the superscope and remove all associated scopes from it.